MS-GPS-Hackathons/MS-Identity-For-Apps-Hackathon/Student/Challenge_D1_05.md

 - Demonstrate that you can login with ExternalUserA account in your web application.
 - Demonstrate that you can NOT login with HomeUserB account in your web application.

+## Tips

+You can limit the logins by using incognito mode and private browsing by logging in with different user accounts

 ## Learning Resources

 [Assignment Required property](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/application-properties?source=recommendations#assignment-required)